 We can now import that file by going to Data then Import.
 Click the Choose File... button and allow the import to proceed.
 Observe that our individual locations now have lists of state abbreviations in our StateTerritories field.
 You can see this list by editing a location, and scrolling to the bottom of the Edit Location screen to see the contents of the StateTerritories field as shown here:

-Be sure your Territory values are formatted according to this table, taking care not to add spaces between values except as noted.
+Be sure your Territory values are formatted according to the formatting below, taking care not to add spaces between values except as noted.